Réseau Breton: Carhaix – Camaret

 Between Carhaix and Port de Carhaix, the line ran parallel to the Carhaix - Rosporden line.
 This gave the impression of double track, but was operated as two separate single track lines.
 Leaving Port de Carhaix (5.7 km), the line crossed the D769 road and then followed the Canal du Nantes à Brest until St Hernin - Cléden Halte 11.9 km) was reached.
 The canal was followed until Spézet-Landeleau station 16.7 km), after which the Aulne was crossed by a long steel bridge.
-The railway the began its ascent of the Monts d'Arreé.
+The railway then began its ascent of the Monts d'Arreé.
 Kerivarc'h Halte 22.3 km) was followed by Châteauneuf du Faou 27.9 km), where the RB station lay alongside the CA station, which was on the CA's Landivisiau - Rosporden line.
 Leaving Châteauneuf du Faou, Langelet Halte 31.9 km) was followed by Lennon station 35.6 km) before Pleyben 41.1 km) was reached.

 Saint Segal station 47.9 km) was followed by Port Launay 51.8 km), where the railway joined the Aulne, running along its east bank to Châteaulin Ville station 54.4 km), which was shared with the CF PO.
 Châteaulin Ville was on the CF PO Quimper - Landernau line.
 Leaving Châteaulin Ville, the RB line crossed the Aulne on a curving eleven-arch viaduct before Châteaulin Embranchement station 56.9 km) was reached.
 Here, the goods facilities were separated from the RB line by the standard gauge PO line.